 So, let's agree that from now on we're discussing the modern variety of buttermilk, which is milk that has had bacteria cultures added to it.
 This process is similar to yogurt making.
-What's created is a cultured buttermilk with live, healthy bacteria that create byproducts (lactic acid and diacetyl) that give us delicious, buttery flavor.
+What's created is cultured buttermilk with live, healthy bacteria that create byproducts (lactic acid and diacetyl) that give us a delicious, buttery flavor.

 Buttermilk is called for in a variety of recipes, particularly in baked goods.
 Biscuits, pie doughs, pancakes, breads (like this Southern Buttermilk Cornbread), scones, and some cake recipes even have buttermilk in the ingredient list.

 Don't worry!
-Now you know what buttermilk is, you can just go buy it at the grocery store.
+Now that you know what buttermilk is, you can just go buy it at the grocery store.
 Alternatively, I'll share with you some buttermilk substitutions you can use in a pinch, or just because they are more convenient.